Pacific Theater aircraft carrier operations during World War II: Japanese invasions of China (1931–1945)

 The air war pitted Japanese-built fighters and bombers, designed with the help of the British, principally against US and Russian-built aircraft supplied to the Chinese.
 Britain had been assisting Japan develop her naval aviation capability since 1921.
 By the time of the Second Sino-Japanese War began, Japan had purchased or manufactured naval aircraft with help from Britain's Sopwith Aviation Company and Gloster Aircraft Company and from Germany's Heinkel.
 The Americans supplied the Chinese with Curtis III, Curtiss II, and Boeing P-26 fighters.
 The Russians supplied highly effective Polikarpov I-15 fighters.
 Some British Gloster Gladiator and Italian Fiat CR.32 fighters were also in service.
 These fighters engaged Japanese carrier-launched fighters and bombers over central and southern China from 1937 to 1940.
 Japanese naval aircraft shot down many Chinese aircraft, but IJN also lost a considerable number.
 From 1937 to 1941, IJN lost 554 aircraft and 680 aircrew members.
 The unexpected effectiveness of China's fighters against Japanese naval aircraft led to development of the highly maneuverable, long ranging, rapid climbing, tight turning, impressively armed Mitsubishi A6M Zero fighter.
 This aircraft was so advanced compared to fighters available to the Chinese that, when it made its debut in China in mid-1940, Chinese adopted a policy of avoiding combat with it.

 Japan's invasion of China along with other "incidents" resulted in a shift toward an unfavorable view of Japan in the US and UK.
 In late 1937, Japanese navy aircraft dive-bombed and sank the USS Panay, which Japan maintained was by mistake and for which she apologized and paid reparations.
 British gunboats were also fired upon, with one ship being damaged.
-Immediately afterward, the Japanese army conducted a massacre and rape in Nanking in which tens if not hundreds of thousands of civilians died.
+Immediately afterward, the Japanese army conducted a massacre and rape in Nanjing in which tens if not hundreds of thousands of civilians died.
 In mid-1938, Japanese warplanes shot down a civilian passenger aircraft, the first incident of its kind ever.
 Ultimately it was the United States demands that Japan leave China, and the associated sanctions imposed on Japan when she refused, that led to Japan's decision to expand her war to include the Western colonial powers.
 In anticipation of such a move in the Pacific, the IJN turned over responsibility for the air war in China to the IJA.
 By this time, the "China Incident" had become a quagmire for the IJA and tied down a substantial portion of its forces for the rest of World War II.
 Nonetheless, both the IJA and IJN had gained considerable experience in China, explaining in part their stunning successes during the months immediately following the attack on Pearl Harbor.